zcrayman/tut-rest/4/README.md

-# Step 4: Testing your Service using RESTTemplate

-Your RESTful service is now happily running in Tomcat and life is good, right?
+Your RESTful service is now running in Tomcat and life is good, right?
 Everything is working fine, right?
-You're sure…

 It's time to prove it.

+# Step 4: Testing your Service with Spring's REStTemplate

-Full stack Functional tests provide the last check-in-the-box that your service's functionality is all in place and works fully integrated together.
+Full-stack functional tests provide the last check-in-the-box that your service is fully integrated and functional.

-The rule for these is that there should be as few as possible to prove that the full stack works.
+There should be as few tests as possible to prove that the full stack works.
 Ideally you would have just one, testing your '*happy path*', or the code path that ***must work*** for you to make money.

-In order to show how simple it is to create functional tests you're going to be using Spring's `RESTTemplate`.
-Following the above rule, we have one code path tested, placing orders, which is the core part of the rest interface, if this doesn't work then the Yummy Noodle Bar will go out of business.
+You'll use Spring's `REStTemplate` to create functional tests.
+Following the above rule, you test one code path, placing orders, which is the core part of the REST interface.
+If this doesn't work, Yummy Noodle Bar will go out of business.

-## Implementing a Functional Test using RestTemplate
+## Implement a functional test with RestTemplate

 Open the `OrderTests` test class in the `com.yummynoodlebar.functional` package and you should see one method that begins according to the following code snippet: